palmoanalua/palmoanalua.github.io/volleyball.md

 background: '/img/bg-volleyball.jpg'
 ---

-MAC 2022 Volleyball Program
+MAC 2023 Volleyball Program
 ----------------------------------

-## ** 2022 Season Registration is closed **
-{: .alert .alert-danger .rounded}

 Welcome to the Moanalua Athletic Club (MAC) Volleyball program!
-The MAC Volleyball program is primarily for youth residing in the Moanalua area (Fort Shafter to Red Hill and mauka of the freeway), or attending Moanalua Elementary or Middle Schools.
+The MAC Volleyball program is primarily for youth residing in the Moanalua area (Fort Shafter to Red Hill and mauka of the freeway), or attending Moanalua Elementary or Middle schools.

 Program Information
 -------------------
 MAC Volleyball divisions and age groups are as follows:

+Age is determined by the age of the child on January 1, 2023.

-* Pintos (4/30/2015 - 5/1/2013)
+* Pintos - Ages 7 & 8
-* Mustangs (4/30/2013 to 5/1/2011)
+* Mustangs - Ages 9 & 10
-* Broncos (4/30/2011 - 5/1/2008)
+* Broncos - Ages 11 & 12

-Teams will be formed only if we have a minimum of 1 coach and 9 players

-The 2022 season will run from April 2022 - June 22
+The 2023 season will run from April 1, 2023 - June 2023
-(Team assignments and practices start after 3/22/22)

-Practices are held at Moanalua Community Park Courts

-We need Coaches and Assistant Coaches
+**We need volunteer Coaches and Assistant Coaches!**
+* Teams will be formed if we have a minimum of 2 coaches and 9 players.
-If we don't have the sufficient number of coches, the number of participants will be limited
+* If we don't have enough coaches, the number of participants will be limited.

-Coaches' child or children are given priority for placement and Fees will be waived.
+* Coaches' child or children are given priority for placement and Fees will be waived.
+* Team assignments and practices start after 3/22/23

+Practices are held at Moanalua Community Park Courts and Moanalua Elementary School courts (pending MES approval)

 Priority for selection are as follows:
 --------------------------------------